 The composition of the Supervisory Board of HBOR is as follows:

-- Zdravko Marić, DSc, Minister of Finance (ex officio President of the Supervisory Board)
+- Zdravko Marić, DSc, Deputy Prime Minister and Minister of Finance (ex officio President of the Supervisory Board)

 - Darko Horvat, Minister of the Economy, Entrepreneurship and Trade (ex officio Vice President of the Supervisory Board)